 Cynthia’s research interests are in the area of negotiations & bargaining, culture and diversity, ethical decision-making, and creating effective groups and teams in organizations.
 She has published in important outlets in Management (Organization Science, Organizational Behavior and Human Decision Processes) and in Psychology (Journal of Personality and Social Psychology, Psychological Science, Journal of Experimental Social Psychology, Social Psychological and Personality Science, and Personality and Social Psychology Bulletin).
 Cynthia has taught classes in negotiations, group decision-making, and cross-cultural communications at the undergraduate and MBA levels.

-She has been recognized for her research and teaching.
-She was a finalist for the William H. Newman Dissertation Award at the Academy of Management (2009), the Annual Teaching Excellence Award at the National University of Singapore (2009), and the Best Paper in Positive Organizational Scholarship (2010) at the University of Michigan, Ann Arbor.
-She has also won faculty research fellowships at the National University of Singapore and at the University of Michigan, Ann Arbor.
+She won the Greiner Teaching Award at the Graduate Level (2015) and was a finalist for the William H. Newman Dissertation Award at the Academy of Management (2009), the Annual Teaching Excellence Award at the National University of Singapore (2009), and the Best Paper in Positive Organizational Scholarship (2010) at the University of Michigan, Ann Arbor.

 Prior to her academic career, Cynthia worked with Imagitas Corporation (a subsidiary of Pitney-Bowes) in a role managing and consulting for public and private sector organizations.
 Her clients have included several Fortune 500 clients, along with major US Government entities (e.g., United States Postal Service).